Scroll Down To Order

 June 6—In answer to a May 14 Japanese government proposal asking for a more beneficial trade with an emerging Japan, the restrictions and quotas by the Dutch East Indies on Japan would not be removed while certain branches of industry like mineral oil, fisheries, mining and privileges of radio communication via submarine cables and air line traffic expansion would "remain uncertain" in other words, the doors would not be opened in the Dutch East Indies.

-June 8—Free French and British forces commence campaign in Vichy Syria.
+June 8—Free French and British, Australian forces commence campaign in Vichy Syria.
+Eleven survivors of the Robin Moor are rescued by the Brazilian freighter Osario.

 June 12—Weyerhaeuser (Clemons) tree growing farms begins in the U.S.